ocamllabs/icfp2016-blog/CUFP/chaos-testing-with-f-and-azur.md

 > I am still waiting for the first bug to come in"
 >  - Simon Cousins , UK Power Company

+Most loved languages in a recent survey on SO were mostly functional programming languages.

+### What is Chaos Engineering

+Chaos engineering is about breaking things, but in a controlled way to see what will go wrong. "lets try a negative one of something and see what happens".
+Especially with a distributed system its important to test all the interactions so that it will actually work at scale.

+Principles of chaos engineering:
+* Define "normal" behaviour (e.g. a shopping cart)
+* Assume normal will continue in both a control group and an experimental group
+* Introduce chaos -- servers that crash, hard drives that malfunction, network connections that are severed, etc.
+* Look for differences in behaviour between control and experimental groups.